Chapter 3:

 Paddy: "Nothing!"

-They were given a scroll of passage, a handful of silver coins, and the kind of escort that felt less like an honour guard and more like being gently thrown out of a party.
+He was given the kind of escort that felt less like an honour guard and more like being gently thrown out of a party.

 Paddy: "Well, that went grand."